 Can You Use A Belt Sander On Hardwood Floors?

 Wood floor refinishing is a laborious process that can take many days.
-You can save much money by doing it yourself; it works best with the right equipment.
+You can save a lot of money by doing it yourself; it works best with the right equipment.
 The floor may be stripped and sanded quickly and easily using a belt sander.
-A spinning sandpaper loop on belt sanders produces speedy results.
+A spinning sandpaper loop on a belt sander produces speedy results.
 While finishing a wood floor, a belt sander should be portable so you may move it across the floor's surface.
-You can level the floor and prepare for fine sanding using a belt sander belt.
+You can level the floor and prepare for fine sanding using a belt sander.

 Steps To Use A Belt Sander On Hardwood Floors